hyperledger/indy-hipe/text/0021-enhanced-did-doc/README.md

 5. A new transaction called `EP` needs to be added.
 This transaction is used to add, remove or update.
 A transaction to add new endpoint looks like this
 ```
-{type: EP, endpoint: <the URI>, key_ref: <Optional field.
+{type: EP, endpoint: <the URI>, publicKeyRef: <Optional field.
 The key reference in case the endpoint is not a DID>}
 ```
 On adding the endpoint, it is assigned an integer which is used to reference this endpoint.
 The integer is monotonically increasing in the context of the DID, starting from 1, conceptually similar to the monotonically increasing key reference.
 In case when the endpoint is not a DID, reference to one of this DID's key is needed sending encrypting messages to this endpoint.

 The transaction payload to update an endpoint looks similar to this.
 ```
-{type: EP, endpoint: <the new URI>, ep_ref: <integer referencing the endpoint>, key_ref: <Optional field.
+{type: EP, endpoint: <the new URI>, epRef: <integer referencing the endpoint>, publicKeyRef: <Optional field.
 The key reference in case the endpoint is not a DID>}
 ```

 The transaction payload to remove an endpoint looks similar to this.
 ```
-{type: EP, endpoint: '', ep_ref: <integer referencing the endpoint>}
+{type: EP, endpoint: '', epRef: <integer referencing the endpoint>}
 ```

 ## Implementation
 [implementation]: #implementation

 Currently indy-node stores the DID information in 2 query layers, the state trie which is queried for client queries since they need a proof and the `IdrCache` which is queried for signature verification and role based authorization checks.
 To implement above features it is proposed to store all the DID data like keys, endpoints, etc as a JSON for the DID (hash of it) in the trie.
 The `IdrCache` should also store a JSON for the DID with key reference and key values both indexed.
 The endpoint references should be indexed as well.
 This will require a migration of the trie and `IdrCache` during deployment.
 Something to note is that the DID doc outputted by Indy-sdk has to be compliant with the DID doc in Sovrin DID method spec but the data organization on Indy nodes is independent of that.
-For the short term, keys and endpoints stored using `ATTRIB` transaction.
-A DID `abc` can have an attribute `abc:k*` to contain a list of all key references like `[1, 2, 3]` and then there are 3 more attributes, `abc:k1`, `abc:k2`, `abc:k3` with the value of each attribute being the corresponding data like the actual key, authorization and tag.
-Similarly endpoints can represented using attribute.

 # Drawbacks
 [drawbacks]: #drawbacks